oKatanaaa/KaruiFlow/README.md

 The following features are supported:
 1. Dynamic graphs with backward propagation.
 2. ReLU, Log, Addition (limited support), Multiplication (limited support).
+3. Batched matrix multiplication (in development).
+4. Softmax.
-3. Summation of tensors along several axes.
+5. Summation of tensors along several axes (only forward pass at the moment).
-4. SGD optimizer.
+6. SGD optimizer.
-5. Module class for making neural network modules.
+7. Module class for making neural network modules.

 Everything is wrapped into a Python API using Cython and corresponds (almost) to PyTorch API, so please use PyTorch documentation as a reference for functionality available in this project.